openstack/governance/reference/tags/stable_follows-policy.rst

 That creates confusion for packagers and deployers of our software, which no longer know what to expect from a stable branch.
-Having stable branches (as described by the :ref:`tag-release:has-stable-branches` tag) is no longer a guarantee of an up-to-date source of safe fixes.
+Having stable branches is no longer a guarantee of an up-to-date source of safe fixes.

 To replace it, this tag is granted by the stable branch maintenance team only to deliverables which have stable branches maintained following the common